-There is an opportunity for Governments to drive improvement across the industry through stronger regulation (perhaps in a similar way as the shift happening in the Australian financial industry), or establish benchmarks against high-performing projects, during the assessment and approval phase of infrastructure projects.
+There is an opportunity for Governments to drive improvement across the industry through stronger regulation, perhaps in a similar way as the shift happening in the Australian financial industry after the banking inquiry, or establish benchmarks against high-performing projects, during the assessment and approval phase of infrastructure projects.
 Furthermore, project conditions of approval should include triggers requiring proponents and their delivery partiers to report on beyond compliance commitments as part of their compliance reporting requirements.